UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-txt/README.md

-# Natural language processing course: `Put name of your project here`
+# Natural language processing course: Analysis and comparison of translation errors and biases in LLMs

 Please, organize README and the whole structure of the repository to be self-contained and reproducible.